- Clear Pricing

 If you additionally require consular legalisation from a specific embassy, we can arrange this for you.
 Please let us know in advance and we can obtain a fee quote from our courier agent.

 If you require an office visit, for company documents, we charge this on a time spent basis at the hourly rate of the Notary Public.
 We require you to send in full papers so we can prepare and print any notarial certificates, and can invoice the company for the agreed fees.

 We do not take plastic, so our fees are payable by cash or cheque.
-Cheques are to be made payable to “Mr Kambli NOTARY PUBLIC”.
+Cheques are to be made payable to The Notary Public Lawyer who see you.